cedricss/reactive.how/delay.md

     A new card coming next Monday
 </a>

-## Episode 4 - Time projection
+## Lesson 4 - Time projection

-With the first three episodes, you have learned three concepts of Reactive Programming.
+With the first three lessons, you have learned three concepts of Reactive Programming.
 Congrats!

 - 1 - [Streams](/fromEvent)
 - 2 - [Immutability](/map)